apache/spark/docs/running-on-kubernetes.md

   <td><code>spark.kubernetes.memoryOverheadFactor</code></td>
   <td><code>0.1</code></td>
   <td>
-    This sets the Memory Overhead Factor that will allocate memory to non-JVM jobs which in the case of JVM tasks will default to 0.10 and 0.40 for non-JVM jobs.
+    This sets the Memory Overhead Factor that will allocate memory to non-JVM memory, which includes off-heap memory allocations, non-JVM tasks, and various systems processes.
+For JVM-based jobs this value will default to 0.10 and 0.40 for non-JVM jobs.
     This is done as non-JVM tasks need more non-JVM heap space and such tasks commonly fail with "Memory Overhead Exceeded" errors.
 This prempts this error with a higher default.
   </td>
 </tr>
 <tr>